Table of Contents[Hide][Show]

 24. Tell a Story About a Failure

 We all fail, but we don’t talk about our failures.
-Which is too bad, because a lot can be learned from analyzing what you did wrong and how you can course correct.
-This type of post makes you more relatable to your audience, but also demonstrates your expertise.
+This is too bad, because a lot can be learned from analyzing what you did wrong and how you can course correct it.
+This type of post makes you more relatable to your audience but also demonstrates your expertise.
 You faced a challenge, failed, learned, and are now successful when presented with that scenario.

 25. Experiments or A/B Test & Results

 I’m not suggesting making up an experiment just for the sake of it, but if there’s a test you always wanted to try, go for it.
 You can learn if a product, tool, or method is truly effective and set your own criteria to really get what you want out of the experiment.
+And of course, share a recap of your results.
 This information could prove to be invaluable to your audience.

-Create some sort of free lead magnet—whether it be a ebook, workbook, cheat sheet, contest, etc—and then promote it through a related blog post.
+Create some sort of free lead magnet—whether it be an ebook, workbook, cheat sheet, contest, etc—and then promote it through a related blog post.

 28. Connect Something Seemingly Unrelated to Your Topic